 The stack is the focus of activity during the execution of an Icon program.
-All operators, functions, and procedures expect to find their arguments at the top of the stack, and replace the arguments with the result of their computation.
-Local variables for Icon procedures are also kept on the stack.
-The arguments, local variables, and temporaries on the stack for an active Icon procedure are collectively called a procedure frame.
+All operators, functions, and procedures find their arguments at the top of the stack, and replace the arguments with the result of their computation.
+The values of arguments and local identifiers for Icon procedures are also kept on the stack.
+The arguments, local identifiers, and temporaries on the stack for an active Icon procedure are collectively called a procedure frame.
 This is one of several kinds of stack frames discussed in this section.
-Appendix E summarizes the layouts of the stack frames for the PDP-11 and VAX-11.
 See [3] for a detailed discussion of stack frames.
 Each co-expression also has a stack.
-For uniformity, the main stack is treated as the stack for the co-expression & main.
+For uniformity, the main stack is treated as the stack for the co-expression &main.

 On the PDP-11 and VAX-11 stacks start in high memory and grow downward.
 On these computers, a push causes the stack pointer to decrease and a pop causes the stack pointer to increase.
-Thus "above" and "below" refer, respectively, to "older" and "newer" information on the stack.
-An exception to this is the phrase "top of the stack", which is used to refer to the lowest memory location.
+Thus "above" and "below" refer, respectively, to "newer" and "older" information on the stack.
+Note that the top of the stack is the low word.
 The description of relative stack locations that follows is based on this kind of architecture and nomenclature.

-Before an Icon procedure calls another Icon procedure, the caller pushes the procedure to be called (a descriptor - procedures are data objects in Icon) onto the stack.
+Before an Icon procedure calls another Icon procedure, the caller pushes the procedure to be called (a descriptor, since procedures are data objects in Icon) onto the stack.
 The caller then pushes each argument (also a descriptor) onto the stack, leftmost argument first.
 The caller then pushes one word onto the stack indicating the number of arguments supplied, which may be different from the number of arguments expected.
-The run-time library routine invoke is then called, which checks that the first descriptor pushed above actually does represent an integer, procedure, or a variable whose value is an integer or a procedure.
+The procedure is then invoked.
+Invocation checks that the first descriptor pushed above actually does represent an integer, procedure, or a variable whose value is an integer or a procedure.
 An integer indicates the selection of one of the arguments resulting from mutual evaluation.
-A procedure, on the other hand, points to a procedure data block, which contains various information about the called procedure, including the number of arguments expected, the number of local variables used, and the procedure's entry point address.
-The routine invoke next adjusts the number of arguments supplied to match the number expected, deleting excess arguments or supplying the null value for missing ones.
+A procedure, on the other hand, points to a procedure block, which contains various information about the called procedure, including the number of arguments expected, the number of local variables used, and the procedure's entry point address.
+Next, the number of arguments supplied to the procedure is adjusted to match the number expected, deleting excess arguments or supplying the null value for missing ones.
 This adjustment is performed by moving the portion of the stack below the arguments up or down, as appropriate.
 It then dereferences the arguments.
 A procedure marker is then pushed onto the stack, and the procedure frame pointer is set to point to the new procedure marker.
 The procedure marker contains, among other things, the return address in the calling procedure and the previous value of the procedure frame pointer.
-Next, the null value is pushed onto the stack as the initial value for each local variable.
-The routine invoke then transfers control to the procedure's entry point, and execution of the Icon program resumes in the new procedure.
+Next, the null value is pushed onto the stack as the initial value for each local identifier.
+Control then is transferred to the procedure's entry point, and execution of the Icon program resumes in the new procedure.